 Read the ToS

 Speaking of Amazon and any other affiliate company you work with, you really want to make sure you read over their Terms of Service prior to beginning any sort of promotion.
 I say “speaking of Amazon” because they are understandably one of the more strict companies in terms of how you can promote.
 For example, with Amazon, you cannot promote directly via Pinterest or any social media platforms, for that matter.
-Doing so could quickly get your account shut down and all profits lost.
+If they shut down your account for a violation, you’ll lose any and all profits.

 Along those same lines, you also want to make sure you stay compliant with the Federal Trade Commission’s law on disclosure; basically you cannot put out an affiliate link without first making sure your readers know it’s an affiliate link.
 Hence my disclaimers being obvious and always before any links.